You-Gao/Blog/_work/2025-05-31-centerdiv.md

 ## display: grid + grid-template-columns

-{display: grid} is another way to structure html elements.
+{display: grid} is another way to structure HTML elements.

-{grid-template-columns} define the grid structure, but people typically just use bootstrap defined col classes.
+{grid-template-columns} defines the grid structure, but people typically just use the Bootstrap-defined col classes.

-{text-align} aligns text to the middle of {<p>}.
+{text-align} aligns text to the middle of the container.

 {place-items} also works if you want to set elements inside a grid child.